 - MS Students may enroll in 12 -14 units quarterly.

 - Graduate students with TA or GSR employment should balance their course load with the employment work.
 For example, if a student is offered a 50% TA position, they should be enrolled in two graduate courses (8 units) and the corresponding TA units.

 - Students are expected to be enrolled in CSE graduate level breadth, depth, elective pre-approved coursework (Electives Exceptions List), or CSE upper-division (100-199) courses.
-Enrollment in graduate level or upper-division (100-199) courses from other departments may be permitted if 1) The topic is related to the CS/CE field , the student's thesis, or current research work, AND 2) The student is making good progress towards their MS degree requirements in the second year of the program
+Enrollment in graduate level or upper-division (100-199) courses from other departments may be permitted if 1) The topic is related to the CS/CE field and pre-approved by department review (including for the purpose of the student's thesis and current research work), AND 2) The student is making good progress towards their MS degree requirements in the second year of the program

 - CSE MS Students are NOT permitted to enroll in lower division courses (numbered 0-99) at UCSD.